IWAE-TIME/alpsim.github.io/content/events/2025/michigan.md

 ---
 ## Location

-The meeting will be held at the University of Michigan, Ann Arbor, in the West Conference Room of the Rackham Graduate school.
+The meeting has been held at the University of Michigan, Ann Arbor, in the East Conference Room of the Rackham Graduate school.

 Room information can be found [here](https://rackham.umich.edu/about/rackham-building/east-and-west-conference-rooms/).

 Information about Rackham (with directions and driving information) is available [here](https://rackham.umich.edu/about/rackham-building/driving-directions/).

-## Accommodations
-Accommodations are currently being arranged.
-More info will follow.

-## Meeting Schedule

-meeting schedule here...

-## Meeting Participants

 ## Contact Info
 Please contact [Sergei Iskakov](siskakov@umich.edu) and [Emanuel Gull](egull@umich.edu) for more information.